XENON1T/pax/docs/pyroot.rst

 PyROOT installation
 ===============================

-The Processor for Analysing XENON (PAX) uses ROOT (http://root.cern.ch/drupal/) for the output of files.
+The Processor for Analysing XENON (PAX) can use ROOT (http://root.cern.ch/drupal/) as a processed data output format.
-PyROOT is a Python extension module that allows the user to interact with any ROOT class from the Python interpreter.
+If you want to use this output format, you'll first have to install pyROOT (a Python module to interact with ROOT classes) in the latest version of Python (3.4).
-For this purpose it is necessary to have the latest Python (3.4) version working with ROOT.
 This installation document shows the steps needed to do this correctly in an virtual environment on Ubuntu 14.

 Installation
 =============